Lev Smirnov: Biography

-Born in Saint Petersburg in the family of an employee.
+Born in Saint Petersburg in the family of a physician.

 In 1929–1936, he studied at the Leningrad State University at the Faculty of Soviet Law and at the Nikolay Krylenko Institute of Law, as well as (since 1939) in graduate school, which he did not complete due to the outbreak of the Great Patriotic War.

 Since 1934 – Senior Investigator of the Leningrad Regional Prosecutor's Office.

 In 1935–1938 – Senior Investigator of the Murmansk District Prosecutor's Office.

 Since 1938 – Senior Investigator of the Petrograd District of Leningrad.

 Since 1939 – Senior Investigator and Methodologist of the Leningrad City Prosecutor's Office.

 On June 23, 1941, he was drafted into the army, served as a military investigator in the prosecutor's offices of the active armies and the Leningrad Front.

 From September 1942 – in the Prosecutor's Office of the Soviet Union (investigator for the most important cases, prosecutor of the investigation department, prosecutor for special assignments under the Prosecutor General of the Soviet Union).
 He was engaged in investigating the crimes of the Nazis in the occupied territories of the Soviet Union.

 Participated in the work of the Nuremberg International Military Tribunal as an assistant to the chief prosecutor from the Soviet Union, Roman Rudenko.
 Supported the charges section by section: